Shakil-Shahadat/awesome-piracy/Readme.md

 - [Pirateiro](https://pirateiro.com/) Pirateiro is a torrent index for Brazilian and Portuguese torrents.
 - [TorrentFunk](https://www.torrentfunk.com/) TorrentFunk is a torrent site providing verified torrents for all kinds of content.
 - [Torlock](https://www.torlock.com/) Torlock is a torrent index and torrent search that helps to access the latest in TV series and movies.
-- [YggTorrent](https://yggtorrent.li/) French tracker and search engine (have a download/upload ratio limitation)
 - [Torrenty.org](https://ex-torrenty.org/) - Polish general tracker
 - [Rock Box](https://rawkbawx.rocks/) Metal music tracker
 - [theRarbg.com](https://therarbg.com/) Alternative of now-defunct RARBG.